thephpleague/url/4.0/components/host.md

 $host->keys('gweta'); //return [];
 ~~~

-The methods returns all the label offsets, but if you supply an argument, only the offsets whose label value equals the argument are returned.
+The methods returns all the label keys, but if you supply an argument, only the keys whose label value equals the argument are returned.

-To know If an offset exists before using it you can use the `Host::hasKey` method which returns `true` or `false` depending on the presence or absence of the submitted `$offset` in the current object.
+To know If a key exists before using it you can use the `Host::hasKey` method which returns `true` or `false` depending on the presence or absence of the submitted key in the current object.

 ~~~php
 use League\Uri\Host;